SunnyLimc/obsidian-limc/001 - Workbench/3B1B - Linear algebra.md

 In fact, the transformation is by moving and scaling the axis, so it needs the same vectors number as the dimensions to record the result of transformation.

+- the `determinant` of a transformation is the special scaling factor
+	- a factor that can be applied to **any** area transformation.
+	- if `det` is zero, means the result of transformation has squished to a smaller dimension
+		- at least two axes are located at a same line
+	- a negative `det` means to invert the orientation (in 3D you can give the judgement by left-handed rule)